eggyal/rattish/README.md

 }

 // casting works through any type that implements Coercible
-// implementations are provided for all standard pointer and wrapper types
+// implementations are provided for all standard pointer and wrapper
-// here, for example, are Rc and RefCell let foo: Rc<RefCell<dyn Foo>> = Rc::new(RefCell::new(Qux(123)));
+// types; here, for example, are Rc and RefCell let foo: Rc<RefCell<dyn Foo>> = Rc::new(RefCell::new(Qux(123)));

-// explicit type annotation not required; only included here for information let bar: Rc<RefCell<dyn Bar>> = foo.dyn_cast::<dyn Bar>().ok().unwrap();
+// explicit type annotation not required; only included here for
+// information
+let bar: Rc<RefCell<dyn Bar>> = foo.dyn_cast::<dyn Bar>().ok().unwrap();
 let int = bar.borrow().bar();
 assert_eq!(int, 246);